durazy/durazy/README.md

 - 👋 Hi, I’m @durazy
-- 🎮  I’m interested in gaming related things and automation.
+- 🎮  I’m interested in automation, artificial intelligence, and cyber security
-- 🌱 I’m currently learning Java
-- 🤝  I’m looking to collaborate on anything AI related
+- 🤝  I’m looking to collaborate on anything AI or cyber security related
 - 📫 How to reach me email me @ dduru1@miners.utep.edu

 <!---